netrisai/docs/sandbox/Sandbox9/configurations.rst

   5 packets transmitted, 5 received, 0% packet loss, time 4008ms
   rtt min/avg/max/mdev = 0.609/12.660/33.422/14.545 ms

-If you are interested in learning how to create a V-Net service yourself, please refer to the step-by-step instructions in the "**V-Net (Ethernet/Vlan/VXlan)**" section below.
+If you are interested in learning how to create a V-Net service yourself, please refer to the step-by-step instructions in the :ref:`"V-Net (Ethernet/Vlan/VXlan)"<v-net>` section in the :ref:`"Learn by Creating Services"<learn_by_doing>` document.

 E-BGP (Exterior Border Gateway Protocol) Example
 ================================================